Stoner Cats 2 LLC settles SEC charges over unregistered NFT offering

 - The SEC is recognized as a top place to work among midsized federal agencies, which reflects its commitment to its staff and mission.

 - The speech stressed the need for the SEC to adapt and update its rules to address the evolving technology and business models of the 2020s.

 - The focus is on promoting market efficiency, integrity, and resiliency while considering the interests of investors and issuers.

 - The speech discussed proposals related to securities lending, short sale disclosures, and large position reporting for securities-based swaps to enhance market efficiency and competition.

-- Gensler also covered a proposal to harmonise price increments for stocks in different markets.
+- Gensler also covered a proposal to harmonize price increments for stocks in different markets.

-- Gensler highlighted rules finalised to improve transparency and integrity in the private fund industry.
+- Gensler highlighted rules finalized to improve transparency and integrity in the private fund industry.

 - The aim is to protect investors and enhance competition in this sector.